DHawkesford/the-wall/README.md

 - Incorporate lazy loading of the images, or pagination, or some such alternative to reduce the initial page load time

-- Create a page for showing the user's favourited images
+- Create a dashboard page, where users can see their starred posts, and see/edit/delete their own posts

 - Design and write a loader using CSS (see the [loader feature section](#loading-animation))